emmeth99/D7047E/Exercise4/README.md

 ![Plot of perplexity on training of charRNN](char_perplexity_all.png)

-Same plot but without first 10 datapoints gives a clearer view of change in perplexity
+Same plot but without first 10 datapoints gives a (slightly) clearer view of change in perplexity

 ![Plot of perplexity on training of charRNN](char_perplexity.png)